Meet Prof. Fredericks and learn more about the course! Location: 1 Washington Pl. (Gallatin Building)

 The class is taught in English.
 Survival French and Wolof language training will be offered at the beginning of the program, but proficiency in French or Wolof is desirable.

-Gallatin students: This course fulfills 4 credits of the Interdisciplinary Seminar.
+Gallatin students: This course fulfills 4 credits of the Interdisciplinary Seminar as well as the Social Sciences and Global Cultures requirements.

 *Program fee includes mandatory excursions, some meals, and mandatory international health insurance, which is provided for the program duration.